LABRICHTHYS UNILINEATUS - (GUICHENOT, 1847)

 Distribution

-Indo-West Pacific: East Africa, Madagascar, Aldabra and western Mascarenes east to Society Islands, north to Japan, south to Western Australia, Lord Howe Island, New Caledonia and Tonga.
+Indo-West Pacific: KwaZulu-Natal (South Africa), East Africa, Aldabra (Seychelles), Comoros, Madagascar and western Mascarenes (La Réunion, Mauritius), east to Society Islands (French Polynesia), north to southern Japan, south to Western Australia, Lord Howe Island (Australia), New Caledonia and Tonga.

 Biology